Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Random Encoder

-We find the {\em K-nearest neighbors} of some specific states by measuring the distances in the low-dimensional representation space produced by a randomly initialized encoder (Random Encoder) on {\em Breakout}.
+To verify the feature that the random encoder can preserve the distance similarity of input samples, We find the {\em K-nearest neighbors} of some specific states by measuring the distances in the low-dimensional representation space produced by a randomly initialized encoder (Random Encoder) on {\em Breakout}.
 The results are shown in Fig. \ref{fig:RE} from which we can observe that the raw images corresponding to the {\em K-nearest neighbors} of the source image in the representation space of the random encoder demonstrate significant similarities.
-We provide the full procedure of CDaKD with the random encoder in Algorithm \ref{alg:CDaKD-RE}.